Color Vision Deficiencies

 Are You Color-Blind?

-The most common type of color blindness is Red-Green deficiency.
+The most common type of color blindness is Red-Green (Protan & Deutan) deficiency.
 The color slide to the left should be easy to identify by everyone, including someone who has a color vision deficiency.
 Keep reading to learn more about the FAA color vision test.

 This is a complex issue that is genetically determined.
 About 8% of males are Red-Green color deficient, but only about 0.5% of females have Red-Green color vision deficiencies.
 This occurs because the genes that determine one's color vision reside on the X-Chromosome, i.e., the trait is sex-linked.
 Males have only one X-Chromosome, and females have two.
 For a female to exhibit color blindness, she has to have two X-Chromosomes with the deficiency, whereas males only have one X-Chromosome.
 In females, if one X-Chromosome has the deficiency and the other doesn't, the female will not exhibit the trait but will transmit the deficient color gene to half of their offspring.